awsdocs/amazon-ecs-developer-guide/doc_source/create-standard-load-balancer.md

 This section walks you through the process of creating a Classic Load Balancer in the AWS Management Console\.

-Note that you can create your Classic Load Balancer for use with EC2\-Classic or a VPC\.
+You can create your Classic Load Balancer for use with EC2\-Classic or a VPC\.
 Some of the tasks described in these procedures apply only to load balancers in a VPC\.

 ## Define Your Load Balancer<a name="define-load-balancer"></a>